learn-the-web/topics/forms/index.md

 These services work in a fashion similar to this:

-1. You create a form, that points to their service
+1. You create a form, that points to their service.
-2. The user submits the form
+2. The user submits the form.
-3. The data is sent to the service’s website
+3. The data is sent to the service’s website.
-4. The service composes and email and sends it to you
+4. The service composes an email and sends it to you.
-5. The service redirects the user back to your website to display a message
+5. The service redirects the user back to your website to display a message.

 The services work really well for simple information collection, but aren’t great for complex registration forms, etc.